"E go look for evidence?" Video as VDM lights up Headies' red carpet

 - A clip showed how people reacted as the social media critic and his friend Dkokopee arrived at the Headies

-- Mixed reactions have also trailed VeryDarkMan's presence at the 17th Headies Awards
+- Mixed reactions have also trailed VeryDarkMan's presence at the 17th Headies Awards, which took place on Sunday

 Popular social media critic Martins Otse, aka VeryDarkMan or VDM, took a short break from fighting against social injustice as he attended the 17th Headies Awards in Lagos on Sunday, April 28.